skyeBreach/breachly/README.md

 > [!CAUTION]
 > **Early Development Warning**
 >
-> Due to BreachTaskOps being very early in development it is currently **NOT** recommended to use it in any production
+> Due to BreachOps-Task being very early in development it is currently **NOT** recommended to use it in any production
 > environment.
 >
 > If you choose to ignore the above **WARNING**, then you do so at your **OWN** risk.

-BreachTaskOps is a personal project and task management command-line tool created to help you breach through your project blockers with minimal effort.
+BreachOps-Task is a personal project and task management command-line tool created to help you breach through your project blockers with minimal effort.

-BreachTaskOps has been designed to be as developer-friendly, configurable, and flexible as possible; it achieves these intended goals whilst keeping a good level portability, high performance, and its compiled binaries minimal in size.
+BreachOps-Task has been designed to be as developer-friendly, configurable, and flexible as possible; it achieves these intended goals whilst keeping a good level portability, high performance, and its compiled binaries minimal in size.

-BreachTaskOps utilizes the Rust language, for its runtime systems, to achieve high performance whilst still being memory-safe and largly portable.
-When initially designing BreachTaskOps we did examine other options for runtime languages but most did not meet our criterion, a list of these languages and our reasoning for not using them can be found in our [FAQ](docs/faq#why-didnt-you-choose-x-language).
+BreachOps-Task utilizes the Rust language, for its runtime systems, to achieve high performance whilst still being memory-safe and largly portable.
+When initially designing BreachOps-Task we did examine other options for runtime languages but most did not meet our criterion, a list of these languages and our reasoning for not using them can be found in our [FAQ](docs/faq#why-didnt-you-choose-x-language).

-BreachTaskOps is inspired by several other command-line, TUI, and GUI task/project management tools, so if BreachTaskOps does not meet your criteria then maybe one of [these projects](#acknowledgements) will.
+BreachOps-Task is inspired by several other command-line, TUI, and GUI task/project management tools, so if BreachOps-Task does not meet your criteria then maybe one of [these projects](#acknowledgements) will.

 ## Table of Contents <!-- omit from toc -->